Housing Office Fall Request Process

 - Off-Campus Due to Special Circumstances is a type of "Local Commuter in SB (LCSB)."
 This is an individual request only.
 The circumstances must be verifiable.
 To see the list of potentially qualifying circumstances, see Off-Campus Commuting.

 - Off-Campus by Lottery is also a type of "Local Commuter in SB (LCSB)."
 This can be requested by seniors only.
-This may be an individual or a group request (up to six students).
-There is no advantage or disadvantage to being in a group request.
-A random process is used to grant a limited number of lottery requests.
+This is an individual request only.
+A random number generator is used to grant a limited number of lottery requests.

 - Off-Campus at Ocean View is coded as "Local Commuter at OV (LCOV)."
 OV is for seniors and juniors only.
 Requests must have a Group of 3 or a Group of 4 to qualify.
 Due to expected demand, requests containing one or more juniors are less likely to succeed.